borgius/sveltekit-adapter-chrome-extension/README.md

 ### precompress

 If `true`, precompresses files with brotli and gzip.
 This will generate `.br` and `.gz` files.

+### importPrefix

+If specified, will replae all imports with prefix, allow to inject svelte page to content.
+Example: `importPrefix: 'chrome-extension://alidacpbefflgmbeomhifiognomlldjt/'`

 ## SPA mode